Infrastructure resources study

-Many traditional infrastructure projects are reliant on massive quantities of physical resources for their construction.
-Given their critical role in the cost and ability to undertake infrastructure projects, the Infrastructure Commission undertook this study into infrastructure resources.
-This study focusses on four key resources: aggregate, cement/concrete, steel, and timber.
+Given the critical role these resources take in the cost and ability to undertake infrastructure projects, this research looks into four key infrastructure resources: aggregate, cement/concrete, steel, and timber.

 - Aggregates and timber struggle to increase supply to match spikes in demand.